ElektraInitiative/libelektra/doc/BUILDSERVER.md

 If you have issues that are related to the build system you can open a normal issue and tag it with `build` and `question`.
-If you feel like your inquiry does not warrant a issue on its own, please use [our buildserver issue](https://issues.libelektra.org/160).
+If you feel like your inquiry does not warrant an issue on its own, please use [our buildserver issue](https://issues.libelektra.org/160).